Steve Prohm

-Steven Marshall Prohm (born July 12, 1974) is an American basketball coach who is in his second tenure as the head coach for Murray State men's basketball.
+Steven Marshall Prohm (born July 12, 1974) is an American basketball coach who most recently served as the head coach at Murray State University from 2022 to 2025.
 Previously, he was the head coach at Iowa State University, a position he had held from 2015 to 2021.
-Prohm served in the same capacity at Murray State University from 2011 to 2015.
+Prohm served in the same capacity at Murray State from 2011 to 2015.

 Early life

 A native of Vienna, Virginia, Prohm's family later moved to Dalton, Georgia, where Prohm attended high school at Northwest Whitfield High School in Tunnel Hill, Georgia and lettered in basketball for three years, graduating in 1992.

 He started college at Oglethorpe University in Atlanta where he played NCAA Division III basketball.
 Prohm made it less than halfway through his first season as a player when he left the team to follow his passion for coaching.
 After his first semester at Oglethorpe, Prohm transferred to the University of Alabama where he worked as a student assistant coach and student manager for the Crimson Tide men's basketball team for five years.
 He graduated from Alabama in 1997 with a degree in education.